 Thankfully, I was able to stay home with my son for the first eight months of his life.
 I soaked in all those slow moments and dreaded leaving my little one when school started back.

 I went back to work in August, just after he started crawling!
 I absolutely loved teaching these unique, incredible, and interesting kids at school.
-I love the creativity that teaching required, and the community it brought me.
+I loved the creativity that teaching required, and the community it brought me.

 But there was a tug in my heart just pulling me back home.